ayagabbish/BiruniVerse/README.md

 ## Competition Overview

+# Competition Overview

 The World Robot Olympiad (WRO) challenges students to design and build autonomous robots.
 In the **Future Engineers** category, teams develop a self-driving car capable of navigating a randomized track using onboard sensors and control logic.

 The robot must be compact (**30 × 20 × 30 cm**) and operate fully without remote control.
 The goal is to replicate real-world autonomous driving, where the robot detects its environment, makes decisions, and completes laps reliably.

 Success is measured by both the robot’s performance on the track and the quality of the **engineering documentation** shared on GitHub, reflecting the full journey from design to competition-ready system.

+We chose to document our journey in the form of a story — step by step, from forming our team to building our final robot.
+Because in every line of code, every printed part, and every late-night fix, there is a story worth telling: a story of ideas turning into motion, and motion turning into achievement.

 ##  Who Are We?